sal55/langs/BLang/readme.md

 * Features of Q for informal, rapid developement will be retained, such as optional local declarations
 * I'm planning the ability to write external binary files too (as EXE, MX/ML), but some reflection features (eg. the compiler symbol table) may not be available.
 * Self-hosting might therefore be a possibility, which means it could replace both the other languages
-* Performance of native code depends on how much of the code depends on dynamic features.
+* Performance of native code depends on how much of the code relies on dynamic features.
 But it is expected that any bottlenecks will have some static typing applied

+The main problem with the two-language solution, was that it was two languages.
+You need to constantly think about where any function should go, about their interface, and bear in mind the limitations of each language.
+A resulting application could also be messy as it will involve Q compiler, Q sources, M application, and likely also a RUN program if the solution involves my new MX/ML binary formats.

+The new language should generate a single EXE, without needing to use utilities to combine diverse components into a pretend single EXE.

+Attempts at combining these two languages were made at least twice before, but they didn't really work.
+The first try, with separate compilation, lacked the spontaneity and rapid development style of proper scripting.
+The last, was rather unwieldy.

+But both were based on the static language, which always compiled to native code in an EXE file, with dynamic elements.

+This one will start being primarily run-from-source and using an interpreter, but with lots of static elements.
+So it can be used for informal, rapid development, but will have the capability to be fast enough to match C.